The Federal Library Services and Technology Act (LSTA)… at work in Oklahoma

 ODL creates a five-year plan to guide use of our federal funds.
-We reach the end of the latest five year period at the end of December 2017.
+We reached the end of the last five year period at the end of December 2017.
 This spring, we received our Independent Evaluation of ODL’s Implementation of the LSTA Grants to State Program 2013-2017.
 Our new five-year plan for 2018-2022 has been approved by the Institute of Museum and Library Services.

 LSTA Reauthorization: Every five years, the LSTA program, administered through the Institute of Museum and Library Services, is up for Congressional reauthorization.